 The Evan B. Donaldson Adoption Institute improves the quality of information about adoption and advances adoption policy and practice.
-The results of the Adoption Institute's "Survey of Adult Korean Adoptees" was an important contextual piece tor First Person Plural.
+The results of the Adoption Institute's "Survey of Adult Korean Adoptees" were an important contextual piece for First Person Plural.